 A plan is not governed by ERISA if it is an individual or family plan, one bought directly from an insurance company for an individual or bought through a state insurance marketplace exchange, or a group employment health plan purchased for a state or municipal employee or employee of a religious organization.
+If your plan is in fact governed by ERISA, you can learn more about the medical necessity denial appeal process here.

 If your physician ordered a specific test or treatment for your medical condition and you received a denial letter from your insurance company, you are probably wondering what options you have.
-An experienced attorney can help you understand and navigate the Los Angeles Medical necessity denial appeals process for non-ERISA policies so that you can get the coverage you need.
+An experienced attorney can help you understand and navigate the Los Angeles Medical necessity denial appeal process for non-ERISA policies so that you can get the coverage you need.

 What is a Medical Necessity Denial?